 What testing is required?
 Homeschoolers are required to take a standardized test at least every 3 years.
 You do not need to report the results of this testing, but you do need to keep them in your personal school file.
 For more details visit our Standardized Testing page.

 How do I show progress?
 Parents must write an Annual Progress Report (also called an Annual Summary) at the end of each school year.
-These are not reported anywhere, but must also be kept in your personal school record.
+At a minimum, this should include the progress that your child made in the 5 core subjects mentioned above.
+You do not need to turn in Progress Reports, but you should keep them in your personal school file.
 For more details, visit our Annual Summary page.

 What about school documents?
 Georgia law gives the parent/guardian the authority to execute any document required to show proof of enrollment in a home study program, to show proof of grades, and other required educational information.
 This would include documents such as high school transcripts and diplomas, as well as verification required for driver’s license and work permits.